Omaha Felony DUI Lawyer

 Your probation for a DUI in Nebraska depends on which DUI you are convicted on:

 - 1st: 60-day license revocation, $400 fine.
-If BAC .15 or Higher: 1-year license revocation, 2 days in jail or minimum 120 hours community service, $500 fine
+If BAC .15 or Higher: 1-year license revocation, two days in jail or a minimum of 120 hours community service, $500 fine

 - 2nd: 10 days in jail or not less than 240 hours of community service, 1-year license revocation, $500 fine